 - Read also: Mulch, essential for permaculture

 In permaculture, you can even compost material right along the ground.
-This is called surface composting.
+This is called surface composting, it’s a type of topdressing.
 Practically speaking, simply cover the ground around your crop stems with whatever you need to compost mixed in with a little straw.
 It’ll break down right where it’s needed.
 It’s a great way to combine the advantages of both composting and mulch!

 Green fertilizer and permaculture